 Wood in Your Wine Cellar Design

-Those things can all make a variation to your designer.
-Especially when they see your wine cellar and attempt to guess what type of rocky you like in deciding the wood type for your wine cellar.
+Those things can all make a variation to your designer, especially when they see your wine cellar and attempt to guess what type of rocky you like in deciding the wood type for your wine cellar.
 Traditionally wine cellars are made of redwood.
 This is an excellent wood because it handles moisture very well.
-But you also have other options.
-Cherry mahogany oak maple and many other unique kinds of wood.
+But you also have other options: cherry mahogany, oak maple, and many other unique kinds of wood.
 A lot of people prefer to use natural wood.
 But you can stain it any color as well as lacquer.
 The only type of wood that you might not want to use is cedar because of the scent.
 Sometimes that smell can get into the wine bottle, and some people insist that it makes the wine taste a little dip.
 So you have a lot of options for wood.
 But I would steer clear of cedar.

 Lighting in Your Wine Cellar

-And you do have a couple of different options when you get to the part when you want to find what type of lighting you want.
+And you do have a couple of different options when you get to the part where you want to find what type of lighting you want.
 You can use recessed lighting you can have a chandelier.
 It’s always nice to have a dimmer in your cellar.
-Many times you’d like to have a lower light atmosphere, but just in case you choose to have that dimmer.
-If you wish to be able to see the labels and you don’t have much light in your cellar you also can use lighting for display.
+Many times you’d like to have a lower light atmosphere, but just in case, you choose to have that dimmer.
+If you wish to be able to see the labels and you don’t have much light in your cellar, you also can use lighting for display.
 Many times we’ve used xenon illumination or LED illumination.
 But the most significant thing to remember is that if you do not have a cooling system in your cellar, you want to keep the brightness to a minimum because that does increase the heat in your cellar.
 Please think about this when you think about your wine cellar design.

 Flooring in Your Wine Cellar

 Regarding flooring, I have to emphasize once again that your options are very open.
 Most people use stone or some tile.
 You do have the choice to use wood.
-Some people use concrete, but once again the option is based on what you want your decor to look like.
+Some people use concrete, but once again, the option is based on what you want your decor to look like.
 So you don’t have too many limitations there.

 Glass in Your Wine Cellar

-Let’s think for a second and let’s talk about glass.
+Let’s think for a second, and let’s talk about glass.
 Please also think about this when you are thinking about your wine cellar design.
 Many people like to use glass windows and glass doors.
 You can use glass windows and doors, but there are just several things that you need to understand about that.
 First, it has to be tempered glass.
 You have to have a dual-pane because of the variation of the warmth of the cellar versus outside the cellar.
 Of course, this is important for your windows as well.
 Another thing to consider when you do have a window and when you do have a door is that you need to bump up the BTUs on your cooling system.
-So when you buy a cooling system, and you think about your cubic space in your cellar to determine what size cooling system you need you might need to bump it up to the following level.
+So when you buy a cooling system, and you think about your cubic space in your cellar to determine what size cooling system you need, you might need to bump it up to the following level.
 If you have a glass door and window, all those things are important if you want to use glass in your wine cellar design too.